unpoly/unpoly/src/unpoly/pages/render-content.md

 up.render({ target: '.target', response })
 ```

-This is also useful for [accessing the discarded response](/closing-overlays#using-the-discarded-response) after reaching an overlay's [close condition](/closing-overlays#close-conditions).
+This is also useful for [accessing the discarded response](/closing-overlays#using-the-discarded-response) when an overlay was closed by a server response.

 Rendering a string of HTML {#local}